Five Students Arrested After Video Shows 14-Year-Old Boy Beaten On Bus, Reportedly For Wearing Trump 2020 Hat

 The incident sparked national attention after video of the attack was shared on social media this week.
 Video of the November 21 attack showed the boy sitting by himself in the back of a bus and coming under attack first by a female student and then by several others, who punched and kicked the boy as he did little to fight back.
 The video did not show what sparked the fight.

-As The Daily Mail reported, the beating took place in Hamilton County, and this week the Hamilton County School District released a statement saying that the incident was already investigated and the students involved were disciplined.
+As the Daily Mail reported, the beating took place in Hamilton County, and this week the Hamilton County School District released a statement saying that the incident was already investigated and the students involved were disciplined.
 The district worked with the sheriff’s department for criminal referral, and the office announced that the students in the video were charged with first-degree misdemeanor battery.

 Some called for hate crime charges for the group of attackers, saying that the school bus beating was racially motivated.
 The victim, identified only as Tyler, is white, while his attackers appeared to be black.
 The boy’s parents later posted on Twitter claiming that he had been harassed and bullied for wearing a Trump hat to school.

-As the New York Post noted, the parents said that the boy was hospitalized, and that nurses found bruising on his arm that had come from before the attack.
+As the New York Post noted, the parents said that the boy was hospitalized and that nurses found bruising on his arm that had come from before the attack.
 She claimed that the boy had been targeted for some time by other students.

 “He didn’t tell us about the bullying, but they took it to a new level yesterday and we are just now learning what he was going through,” she wrote.